abelcastilloavant/csmpi/README.md

 and `csmpi.use_disk_cache`, respectively, to `TRUE`.

 In-session caching uses [least-recently-used in-memory caching](https://github.com/kirillseva/cacher) to store data in memory.
+Note that this uses an R package that is not available on CRAN - if you do not have `cacher` installed, in-session caching will be disabled.

 On-disk caching writes data to disk, to a folder specified by the option `csmpi.disk_cache_dir`.

 The write operation writes to the disk cache if the option `csmpi.use_disk_cache` is set to `TRUE`.